uqee/coretechs-stackedit-workspace/TermsAndConditions.md.md

 4.2.
 We shall make no further assurances or warranties regarding the Website or the Services offered on the Website and hereby shall exclude its liability in part of all implied warranties to the maximum extent permitted by law.
 We also make no warranty that:

-- The Services will meet your requirements;
+- the Services will meet your requirements;
-- The Services will be uninterrupted, timely, accurate or error-free;
+- the Services will be uninterrupted, timely, accurate or error-free;
-- The servers that make the our Services available are free of viruses or other harmful components;
+- the servers that make the our Services available are free of viruses or other harmful components;
-- Any errors in our software will be corrected.
+- any errors in our software will be corrected.

 The security mechanisms incorporated into the Services have inherent limitations and you acknowledge and agree that any material and/or data downloaded or otherwise obtained through use of the Services is done at your own discretion and risk and that you will be solely responsible for any damages to your computer system and any other property item or loss of data that results from any such activity.